 Beyond these examples

 These snippets focus on specific IAM binding features: role-based access control and member and binding management.
-They’re intentionally minimal rather than full access control configurations.
+They’re intentionally minimal rather than full access control policies.

 The examples reference pre-existing infrastructure such as HL7v2 stores in Healthcare datasets.
 They focus on configuring access rather than provisioning the stores themselves.